 When you know what your potential clients are looking for, it's much easier to create targeted website content aligned with answers and information those potential clients crave.
 You can't succeed without knowing what the reader needs.

-It’s about looking at the high-value legal topics aligned with your law firm practice areas.
-You’ll have a better sense of direction and topics once you do keyword research, and then these can be structured in production order from there.
+Keyword research for lawyers is about looking at the high-value legal topics aligned with your law firm practice areas.
+You'll have a better sense of direction and topics once you do keyword research, and then these can be structured in production order from there.

 Lawyers can do some basic keyword research on their own without investing in big tools.